Li Chenggang

-Li Chenggang (李成钢; born February 1967) is a Chinese politician and diplomat, currently serving as the China International Trade Representative with Full Ministerial Rank at the Ministry of Commerce of China since April 2025.
+Li Chenggang (李成钢; born February 1967) is a Chinese politician and diplomat, currently serving as the China International Trade Representative with Full Ministerial Rank since September 2026.
 He served as Permanent Representative and Ambassador of China to the World Trade Organization and Deputy Permanent Representative of China to the United Nations Office at Geneva from February 2021 to October 2025.

 Early life and education

 Li was born in February 1967 in Taihu County, Anhui, China.
 He was admitted to the Peking University Law School in 1985 and joined the Chinese Communist Party in December 1988.
 In July 1989, he graduated with a Bachelor of Laws degree.
 In 1995, he went to Hong Kong as a visiting scholar at the University of Hong Kong to study the legal conflicts between the mainland and Hong Kong.
 From 1998 to 1999, he received a full scholarship from the European Master in Law and Economics (EMLE) program to study at the University of Hamburg in Germany and received a Master of Laws degree.